 Bilal Butt Paradigm

-I am a debate coach at Charlotte Latin.
-Mostly involved with coaching Public Forum.
+I am a Debate Coach at Charlotte Latin.
+Have been coaching all types of debate (except Policy), but most specifically Public Forum.

 5 Things to Remember…